patrickgh3/jai-getting-started/readme.txt

 Snake :: struct {
     // This makes the Snake struct contain an Entity.
     // It is convenient to make this the first thing in the struct, so that we can treat a pointer to this as an Entity.
-    // The "using" keyword is a convenience to let us access it as snake.x instead of snake.base.x. using base: Entity;
+    // The "using" keyword is a convenience to let us access things as snake.x instead of snake.base.x. using base: Entity;
     snake_color: int;
 }